 - Attend orientation

 As a new student, you are required to participate in an orientation program prior to the start of your first quarter at UW Tacoma and before getting your UW Husky ID card.
 Husky ID cards are issued at orientation on the day of attendance.
 An online option exists for transfer students.
 Sign up for Orientation.

 Academic advising is required for all freshmen undergraduate students and though optional for transfer undergraduate students, is highly recommended.
 Your academic advisor will partner with you to support your academic plans and goals.
 To identify your advisor see the Undergraduate Advising Directory to get started.
 Graduate students will receive advising through their academic program.

 The Time Schedule — or a list of courses offered — is available approximately three weeks before registration opens for a quarter.
 First-year students must meet with their academic advisor before registration while transfer students have the option to register before meeting with an advisor but are encouraged to meet regularly with your assigned academic advisor.
 Every quarter, using your MyUW account, you will register for classes using the registration tab and following the directions.
 If you haven't registered before or need a reminder on the process, these UW webcasts will walk you through the registration process.

 The Veteran and Military Resource Center is here to help UW Tacoma students with their military educational benefits.
 Keep us updated on any changes to your enrollment for the quarter to ensure that your benefits continue while pursuing your education.

 - Complete the online certification request

-To receive your benefits each quarter you will need to request certification at the following site: Certification Request.
+To receive your VA educational benefits, each quarter you will need to request certification at the following site: Certification Request.
 Login with your MYUW login name and password.
-The form will ask you series of questions in addition to the classes you’re requesting to be certified.
-You are also able to login to the website to request adjustments to your certification at any time during the quarter and check the current status of your certification request.
+The form will ask you a series of questions in addition to the classes you’re requesting to be certified.
+You are also able to login to the website to request adjustments to your certification at any time during the quarter and to check the current status of your certification request.
 You will receive a confirmation email from the VA upon your initial certification.